Mach-O

 Objective-C Support

-If a Mach-O binary is compiled from Objetive-C sources, it could contain metadata which are represented by the object.
+If a Mach-O binary is compiled from Objective-C sources, it may contain metadata represented by the object.

-This metadata can help understand the underlying structures of the binary and LIEF extended provides the support for accessing this information through: .
+This metadata can help understand the underlying structures of the binary, and LIEF Extended provides support for accessing this information through .

 For more details, you can check the Obj-C section.